 We’re looking for students with the best potential to succeed irrespective of their background.
 That’s why we welcome a wide range of qualifications and experience.

 The entry criteria you need to meet in order to study at Leeds Arts University depends on the level of study and course you choose to apply for.
 You will find a list of welcomed qualifications under your level of study.

 UCAS are providing a range of support materials to help raise awareness during the transitional years – these can be found at UCAS Qualifications Reform.

 Leeds Arts University Statement Regarding Qualification reform in England, Wales, Northern Ireland and Scotland:

 England, Wales, Scotland and Northern Ireland will be providing different types of Level 2 and Level 3 qualifications.
 There will be a phased implementation of subjects which will see applicants offering a mixture of both old and new style qualifications.

 The University has considered the reforms to the qualifications to ensure that applicants, as well as schools and Universities, are aware of our current stance on these reforms.
 We will continue to review our position on the qualification reforms as more information becomes available.

 Leeds Arts University is committed to fair admissions.
 You can view our Admissions Policy.

 We appreciate that some applicants may apply in the next few years with a mix of old and new style A/AS Levels.
 We continue to accept these qualifications.
-Decisions will continue to be made holistically, based on a wide range of factors including predicted grades, previously achieved qualifications, the strength of the personal statement, the evidence of achievement and potential provided in the academic reference and, if invited to interview, the quality of the portfolio.
+Decisions will continue to be made holistically, based on a wide range of factors including predicted grades, previously achieved qualifications, the strength of the personal statement, the evidence of achievement and potential provided in the academic reference and the quality of your application images.